On the Singular Control of a Diffusion and its Running Infimum or Supremum: The Optimal Control Problem

 We aim at a general formulation of the above control problem such that the expected reward functional consists of the sum of three integrals: (i) A classical integral with respect to the Lebesgue measure of an instantaneous profit function of the two-dimensional process $(X^{\D},I^{\D})$; (ii) An integral involving a function of the current level of $(X^{\D},I^{\D})$ integrated with respect to the (random) Borel-measure induced by the (monotone) control process $\D$; (iii) An integral involving a function of the current level of $I^{\D}$ integrated with respect to the (random) Borel-measure induced by the (monotone) process $I^{\D}$.
 We elaborate further on the generality of such a reward functional in Section~\ref{problem} below.

 In order to mathematically formulate the above optimal control problem, we need to define two new integrals in the types (ii) and (iii) above, which take into account that the underlying controlled process $(X^\D,I^\D)$ is on the one hand two-dimensional, but on the other hand the state-space is restricted to a strict subset $\mathcal{M}$ of $\R^2$, and the control process $\D$ does not necessarily affect both coordinate processes at the same time (cf.~Scenarios (a)--(c) in Section \ref{sec:processsetting} and~Remark~\ref{rem:int}).
+The role of these definitions is twofold: they allow for a dynamically consistent formulation of the control problem in the presence of a (possibly discontinuous) controlled running infimum, and they provide the appropriate framework for the derivation of the verification theorem in Section 4 and for the construction of a candidate value function in the application of Section 5 (see, in particular Section 5.3.1 for details).